 In other words, anything viewed online as a digital competition can be labeled as an eSport—but there’s still something lacking.
 After all, top eSports today tend to involve quite a bit of fanfare, international organizational infrastructure, and salaried gamers who are treated increasingly like pro athletes.

 But many games still straddle the line of eSports and recreation.
 Back in 2020, one online tournament accrued over 60,000 viewers—which would put the game squarely in eSports territory.
 Some games can straddle the line between eSports and digital gaming.
 Which other games are in a similar position?
-And which titles are projected to evolve quickly into an official eSport?
+Which titles are projected to evolve quickly into official eSport?

 NBA & MLS Launch Leagues

 One prerequisite for eSports is the presence of a league or series.
-Two of the latest launches in the industry come from sports simulations, including the upcoming eMLS from EA Sports (FIFA) and the NBA 2K League from Take-Two Interactive.
+Two of the industry’s latest launches come from sports simulations, including the upcoming eMLS from EA Sports (FIFA) and the NBA 2K League from Take-Two Interactive.
 The former runs alongside North America’s MLS league, while the latter follows its NBA.

 The eMLS joined the global eFIFA World Cup back in 2018.
 Since then, it’s served as a qualifier for the annual main event.
 The NBA 2K League launched in the same year.
 The primary viewing channel for both is Twitch.
 The NBA’s league has taken off faster than the eMLS; in the last 30 days, it has streamed almost 60 hours of live play with an average of over 12,000 viewers.